 The KSU Writing Center provides one-on-one writing help in any subject, at any level, and at any stage of the writing process.
-Graduate students, honors students, and even faculty members frequent the Center along with students new to the demands of college writing and majors in every discipline.
+Graduate students, honors students, and even faculty members frequent the Writing Center along with students new to the demands of college writing.
+We help with all types of writing, for all majors and every discipline.

 Helping you become a better writer means we focus first on the global aspects of writing: topic development, thesis construction, organization, etc. We then can help you learn to edit and proofread your work successfully.

-- Face to Face: Work one-on-one with a Writing Assistant in the KSU Writing Center on either campus.
+- Face to Face: Work one-on-one with a Writing Assistant or Graduate Writing Coach in the KSU Writing Center on either campus.

 - Online Live Feedback: Interact with a Writing Assistant using audio, video, or chat feed online